solana-labs/solana/docs/src/proposals/return-data.md

 The compute costs are calculated for getting and setting the return data using the syscalls.

-For a normal RPC or Transaction, the returndata is base64-encoded and stored along side the sol_log strings in the [stable log](https://github.com/solana-labs/solana/blob/95292841947763bdd47ef116b40fc34d0585bca8/sdk/src/process_instruction.rs#L275-L281).
+For a normal RPC or Transaction, the returndata is base64-encoded and stored along side the sand_log strings in the [stable log](https://github.com/solana-labs/solana/blob/95292841947763bdd47ef116b40fc34d0585bca8/sdk/src/process_instruction.rs#L275-L281).

 ## Note on returning errors